gabrielperales/elm-native-module/README.md

 # Elm native module
-[WIP] This tutorial still work in progress!!

 ## What?

 This is an example of how to do elm native modules for elm 0.18.
-It contains a native module with a `helloWorld` function which recives a name parameter and returns a string with that name appended to the 'Hello ' string.
+It contains a native module with a `helloWorld` function which receives a name parameter and returns a string with that name appended to the 'Hello ' string and an exclamation at the end.

 ## Why?

 There are not too many tutorials about how native modules.
 One of them is the wiki of [take-home](https://github.com/eeue56/take-home/wiki/Writing-your-first-Elm-Native-module) but it is not updated for elm 0.17 and up.
-Also, I have included a test, so you can test your own native modules.
+Also, I have included some tests, so you can learn how to test your own native modules.

 ## How?